 Okin Note 28: This OmegaDrive motor is used for the back recline feature primarily on Golden's Relaxor 755 & 756 series chairs, although it has been found on other manufacturers equipment as well.
 It will have Okin's part # 1.43.000.223.30 on a sticker on the motor housing.
 It has only one cord coming off the motor with a flat pin and a round pin, and it plugs into the chair's control box.

 Okin Note 29: This control box is used on several model chairs, although mainly found on Golden's PR-501 & 502 heavy duty chairs.
-It is needed to run both the lift motors together, as well as give power to the back recline motor when needed.
+It is needed to run both the lift motors together.

 Okin Note 30: While not an Okin part per se, this style transformer was used in many chairs with Okin electronics to power the heat and massage functions if present.
 Chairs that had this system almost always had two separate transformers; this one for the heat/massage, and another to make the chair go up & down.
 Please Note: To determine whether you need the older style #6234 or the newer style #6236 transformer, you need to take a look at the plug coming out from your chair that will plug into the transformer; Specifically, look to see if it has a small pin in the middle of the plug.
 If it has a small pin in the middle of that plug, you will need the #6234; if it doesn't have that small pin, you will need the #6236.